seananderson/portfolio-review/ms.md

 # The portfolio-effect metric

-Beyond the metaphor, the portfolio effect index asks what the precise benefit is of a unit increase in biodiversity.
-The portfolio effect index is derived from the economic question: How much better off are you by investing your money in a diversified portfolio instead of investing all your money in a single asset [@markowitz1952]?
+Beyond the metaphor, the portfolio-effect metric asks what the precise benefit is of a unit increase in biodiversity.
+The portfolio effect is derived from the economic question: How much better off are you by investing your money in a diversified portfolio instead of investing all your money in a single asset [@markowitz1952]?
 In ecology, we consider the current ecological system the diversified portfolio and a theoretical homogeneous (or monoculture) system the single asset [@anderson2013].
-For example, we could ask how much more stable is a metapopulation of salmon from different streams, rivers, or watersheds (the portfolio) compared to a theoretical homogeneous stream population (the single asset [@schindler2010; @carlson2011].
+For example, we could ask how much more stable is a metapopulation of salmon from different streams, rivers, or watersheds (the portfolio) compared to a theoretical homogeneous stream population (the single asset) [@schindler2010; @carlson2011].
 Hence, to accurately measure a portfolio effect we need to predict the variability of a theoretical homogeneous system --- a system that lacks the element of biodiversity we are interested in.
-Unfortunately, although the portfolio metaphor provides a new lens through which to view the diversity-stability relationship, on its own it remains unclear whether it provides new insights about the nature of the relationship.
+Unfortunately, although the portfolio metaphor provides a new lens through which to view the diversity-stability relationship, on its own it remains unclear whether it provides new insights about the nature of the relationship itself.

-Nonetheless, by providing a new lens, the portfolio effect as an index has created an impetus for new theoretical and empirical insights into stability-diversity relationships.
-Early work focused on theoretical aspects of the portfolio effect identifying when we would expect a stabilizing portfolio effect and what factors would enhance it [@doak1998;
+Nonetheless, by providing a new lens, the portfolio effect as a metric has created an impetus for new theoretical and empirical insights into stability-diversity relationships.
+Early work focused on theoretical aspects of the portfolio effect for greatly simplified systems --- identifying when we would expect a stabilizing portfolio effect and what factors would enhance it [@doak1998; @tilman1998; @lehman2000].
-@tilman1998; @lehman2000].
 Over time theoretical studies developed indices that relaxed assumptions about the systems they describe [@loreau2010a;
 @thibaut2013].
-Integrating numerous theories from the last decade, @thibaut2013 reduced the portfolio effect to a weighted-average effect of variability and a synchrony effect.
-A recent trend has been to apply these indices to empirical data, albeit primarily to salmon [@greene2010; @schindler2010;
+Furthermore, integrating numerous theories from the last decade, @thibaut2013 reduced the portfolio effect to a weighted-average effect of variability and a synchrony effect.
+A recent trend has been to apply these indices to empirical data, albeit primarily to salmon [@greene2010;
-@carlson2011; @anderson2013; @mellin2014].
-Empirical work has, however,
+@schindler2010; @carlson2011; @anderson2013; @mellin2014].
+However, empirical
-concentrated on applying relatively simple portfolio effect indices that make strong assumptions that are rarely met in empirical systems [@thibaut2013;
-@anderson2013].
-Violation of these assumptions can strongly distort our perception of the portfolio effect and hence the benefit of diversity to ecological stability [@anderson2013].
+work has primarily concentrated on applying relatively simple portfolio-effect metrics that make strong assumptions that are rarely met in empirical systems [@thibaut2013; @anderson2013].
+Violation of these assumptions can strongly distort our perception of the portfolio effect and hence the perceived benefit of diversity to ecological stability [@anderson2013].

 # Ecological portfolio management